When LLMs Meet Cybersecurity: A Systematic Literature Review: Preliminary

-In the realm of cybersecurity, there is a growing need for intelligent tools that can understand, analyze, and generate secure code.
-Code-based LLMs, such as CodeLlama~\cite{roziere2023code} and StarCoder~\cite{li2023starcoder,lozhkov2024starcoder}, are particularly well-suited to address this demand.
-Unlike text-based LLMs are trained on vast amounts of natural language data, code-based LLMs are specifically designed to comprehend and work with programming languages.
-Code-based LLMs are trained on large codebases spanning multiple programming languages, allowing them to capture the intricacies of syntax, semantics, and common coding patterns.
-This specialized training enables them to perform a wide range of tasks, including code completion, bug detection, and automated code review.
-In the context of cybersecurity, these capabilities are invaluable for identifying potential vulnerabilities, suggesting secure coding practices, and automating the remediation of security flaws.
+In the field of cybersecurity, there is a growing need for intelligent tools that can understand, analyze, and generate secure code.
+Code-based LLMs (\emph{e.g.}, CodeLlama~\cite{roziere2023code} and StarCoder~\cite{li2023starcoder,lozhkov2024starcoder}) are particularly well suited to address this demand.
+Unlike text-based LLMs are trained on vast amounts of natural language data, code-based LLMs are specifically designed to understand and work with programming languages.
+Code-based LLMs are trained on large code bases covering multiple programming languages, allowing them to capture the complexity of syntax, semantics, and common coding patterns.
+This specialized training enables them to perform a variety of tasks, including code completion, bug detection, and automated code review.
+In the context of cybersecurity, these capabilities are useful for identifying potential vulnerabilities, suggesting secure coding practices, and remediating security vulnerabilities.